Batha (region): Ecological Threats

+Conservation Measures

+Sustainable land management practices such as agroforestry, mobile pastoralism, and farmer-managed natural regeneration offer potential solutions to combat overgrazing while protecting biodiversity and local livelihoods.
+Protected areas are another conservation strategy that plays a major role in sustainable land management and species conservation.

+The Ouadi Rimé–Ouadi Achim Faunal Reserve encompasses three distinct ecoregions: the Saharan Desert, the South Saharan Steppe, and the Sahelian Acacia savanna.
+The reserve is classified as a “Habitat/Species Management Area” under Category IV of the IUCN Protected Area Management Categories, indicating that it is managed mostly for conservation, but some human activity is allowed.
+The reserve has the highest irreplaceability index in all Protected Areas of Chad and is a key site for the reintroduction of the scimitar-horned oryx.
+As a result of the project, the species was downlisted from Extinct in the Wild to Endangered on the IUCN Red List in 2023.

+Lake Fitri is recognized as a Biosphere Reserve and was designated as a Ramsar Site in 1990.
+These designations impose different protections regarding sustainable use as well as integration between conservation objectives and economic development.
+Lake Fitri plays an important role in the local economy, particularly during dryer periods.
+It supports extensive seasonal grazing and a well-managed fishery with an annual yield exceeding 3,000 tons, sustained by strong local conservation practices, including widespread compliance with a ban on fishing nets.

 Demographics

-As per the Chadian census of 2009, the population of the region was 527,031, 51.9% female.
+As per the Chadian census of 2009, the population of the province was 527,031, 51.9% female.
 The average size of household as of 2009 is 5.1 in rural households and 5.4 in urban areas.
 The number of households was 103,261: 89,991 in rural areas and 13,270 in urban areas.
 The number of nomads in the region was 37,419, 9.6% of the population.
 There were 526,008 people residing in private households.
 There were 221,810 people above 18 years of age: 98,651 male and 123,159 female.
 The sex ratio was 0.93 (93 females per 100 males).

 The main ethnolinguistic groups are Arab groups such as the Baggara, who predominantly speak Chadian Arabic (33.62%), Dar Daju Daju (percentage not known), Lisi groups such as the Bilala (18.11%) and Naba-Kuka (15.71%), the Masalit (5.73%) and the Masmaje (5.61%).